 When buying cauliflower, select one that is white or creamy white in color, firm, and heavy.
 Cauliflower is also available in orange and purple varieties too.

 Refrigerate cauliflower in a plastic bag for up to one week.
 Keep it dry.
 Don’t wash it until you are ready to eat it.
 Trim away brownish colored bruises before cooking.

 - Add cauliflower to any stir-fry recipe.
 You may want to partially cook it in the microwave for 1-2 minutes or blanch it in boiling water for 1-2 minutes before adding to the stir-fry.

 - Cauliflower “rice”: Instead making a high-carb side dish of couscous, try using cauliflower instead.
 Finely chop cauliflower florets, place in a saucepan with some broth and a dash of olive oil.
 Bring to a boil and simmer until tender.
 Done and delicious!

 - Mash cooked cauliflower with potatoes for a new spin on mashed potatoes.

 - Use chopped and cooked cauliflower florets in your favorite pasta sauce for a delightful dish.
 Cauliflower tossed in pesto sauce is terrific!

 - Classic Cheese sauce.
 One of the best and favorite ways to enjoy cauliflower is with cheese sauce.
 Here is an easy recipe for quick homemade cheese sauce.

-- 1 1/2 cups milk or chicken broth
+- 3 cups low-sodium vegetable broth or chicken broth